 Massive amounts of money also continue to move in and out of Yakuza coffers every year, with some estimates exceeding more than a trillion and a half yen (more than $13 billion U.S.) for 2004 alone [source: Japan Times].
 That much money will always yield influence, so there is little doubt that the Yakuza are still a powerful force in Japanese business and politics.

-To learn more about organized crime, the Yakuza and related information, check out the links on the next page.
+To learn more about organized crime, the Yakuza and related information, check out the links below.